slaclab/sdf-docs/resources-and-allocations.md

 ### Storage

 Storage can be purchased in our standard 'Building Blocks' which provide a unit increment that is tuned for our storage environment.
 We welcome groups/users to pool resources storage procuments together to meet our minimum building block size.
-The storage will be maintained for the life of the disks (currently five/six/seven??? years) and there shall be no fee's beyond the initial procuremnt (at cost) costs.
+The storage will be maintained for the life of the disks (currently five/six/seven??? years) and there shall be no fee's beyond the initial procurement (at cost) costs.
 The added storage wil show up as a bump up in your [quota](TODO.md)

 !> We are still finalising our storage quotas.
 If you have any suggestions please [contact us!](contact-us.md)

 ## Who Do I Contact to Access More Resources? :id=allocations

-If you are a SDF User, and find that the Shared partition is restrictive for your needs, then please reach out to your local coordinator to be added to different partitions if you need more compute, or to increase your $GROUP storage quota.
+If you are a SDF User, and find that the Shared partition is restrictive for your needs, then please reach out to your local coordinator to be added to different partitions if you need more compute resources, or to increase your $GROUP storage quota.
 We will not honour increases in $HOME quota.

 | | | |
 |--- |--- |--- |